Winter Mental Health

 Additional research published in Environmental Science and Technology confirms that spending at least 120 minutes per week in nature can promote better health and overall well-being.
 The study found that exposure to natural settings triggers physiologic responses that reduce stress levels, likely due to our evolutionary connection to these environments.

 Winter landscapes provide unique sensory inputs that enhance these benefits.
 The reflection of light off snow intensifies natural light exposure, while the visual grandeur of snow-covered peaks and forests creates what researchers call "awe-inducing" natural settings—environments that have been shown to produce positive emotional effects and improved mood states.
+It’s all about perspective.

 Building Resilience Through Winter Stress Adaptation